1st Rhode Island Regiment: Rhode Island Regiment (1781-1783)

 On January 1, 1781, the regiment was consolidated with the 2nd Rhode Island Regiment at West Point, New York, and was re-designated as the Rhode Island Regiment.
-The regiment spent the early months of 1781 in an area of the Hudson River Valley called the "Neutral Zone" by some historians.
+The regiment spent the early months of 1781 in an area of the Hudson River Valley called the "Neutral Ground" by later historians.

-Campaign in the Neutral Zone
+Campaign in the Neutral Ground

-The "Neutral Zone" was an area in the Hudson River Valley east of the river described as "a desolate, sparsely populated buffer zone between the forces of the English to the South and the Americans to the North."
+The "Neutral Ground" was an area in the Hudson River Valley east of the river described as "a desolate, sparsely populated buffer zone between the forces of the English to the South and the Americans to the North."
 People who continued to live in the area had to deal with "theft, murder, and destruction" by renegade groups, such as the "cowboys" or the "skinners."
 These renegade groups "cloaked their plundering under an alleged allegiance to one of the combatants."
+The renegades, also called "refugees" were loyalists who fled Westchester County to New York City when Patriot forces controlled the county.

 To whichever side the renegade groups leaned, they would forage for goods to sustain "both men and beasts of burden."

-The constant foraging and raiding in the neutral zone, especially by the British supporting "cowboys" (loyalist militia), caused Major-General Heath to command Colonel Greene and the Rhode Island Regiment to defend Pine's Bridge on the Croton River from "marauding Cowboys" who frequently made incursions from their base in Morrisiania (South Bronx), under the command of loyalist leader Colonel James Delancy.
+The constant foraging and raiding in the neutral ground caused Major-General Heath to command Colonel Greene and the Rhode Island Regiment to defend Pine's Bridge on the Croton River from "marauding Cowboys" who frequently made incursions from their base in Morrisania (South Bronx), under the command of loyalist leader Lieutenant Colonel James De Lancey, the former sheriff of Westchester County.

-Battle of Pines Bridge
+Battle of Pine's Bridge

-On May 14 1781, Colonel Delancey and his unit of loyalist militia, De Lancey's Refugee Corps, assaulted Pine's Bridge (near present-day Yorktown, New York) and caught Colonel Greene and a small detachment of the Rhode Island Regiment by surprise.
-Delancey's troops killed Colonel Greene, Major Ebenezer Flagg and eight African-American soldiers of the Rhode Island Regiment.
+On May 14 1781, De Lancey's Cowboys assaulted Pine's Bridge (near present-day Yorktown, New York) and caught Colonel Greene and a small detachment of the Rhode Island Regiment by surprise.
+Delancey's troops killed Colonel Greene, his second-in-command Major Ebenezer Flagg, and six African-American soldiers of the Rhode Island Regiment; two more died of their wounds after the battle.
 The Black soldiers were reported to have "defended their beloved Col. Greene so well that it was only over their dead bodies that the enemy reached and murdered him."
-Greene's body was purportedly mutilated by the Loyalists as punishment for having led Black soldiers against them.
-Colonel Greene and Major Flagg were buried at the First Presbyterian Church in Yorktown.
+Greene's body "was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way" as punishment for having led Black soldiers against them.